 How to Choose the Right Sports Bra

-Dear Fun and Fit: How do I go about finding the right sports bra for me and my activities?
+Dear Fun and Fit: How do I go about finding the right sports bra for me and my exercise activities?
 Lynn, Santa Barbara CA

 The compression choice is best for A and B cup sizes and pretty much built on the concept of holding those babies in by smooshing them cuz’ there is not that much to spill out or squash down.
 You will know a compression bra by the fact that you usually put it on by pulling it overhead.

-The encapsulation sports bra type is more appropriate for C cups and bigger.
+The encapsulation type is more appropriate for C cups and bigger.
 You will recognize these bras by their hooks and adjustable straps.
 The goal here is to hold your breasts up and in, not just in as is the case with compression bras.

 Kymberly: Once you determine which bra type is right for you, then narrow down your choice further using these three criteria: